Competition TeamALA Architects ltd, Juho Grönholm, Antti Nousjoki, Janne Teräsvirta, Samuli Woolston

 ClientTeater- og Konserthus for Sørlandet IKS

-From the architect.
+Text description provided by the architects.
 The Performing Arts Centre “KILDEN” will house three organizations: the ‘Agder Theater’, the ‘Kristiansand Philharmonic’ and the ‘Opera South’.
 The four performance halls are lined up in the mid-zone of the building leaving the production -spaces to the east and audience -spaces to the west side.
 Further on the west along the waterside, a huge cantilevered roof will cover both the public city-space by the sea and the foyer space which provides access to the shows.
 Waterfront-facade clad with local oak follows the forms defined by the halls and creates a surface separating real world from the illusional.

 The urban character of the new theatre- and concert hall building should not only express the functionality of the project.
 The building will have a major impact on the cultural identity of the city of Kristiansand and the whole region.
 The architectural expression has to be instantly recognisable and unique.
 There is a strong demand for a cultural landmark building.
 Often in theatres the fly tower reflects the buildings function, acting simultaneously as a landmark.